ResearchIT/pronto-user-docs/docs/machine_learning/submit_job.md

 # How To Submit a Job to a GPU node

-Below is an example script that compiles python code that simply says hello world and saves the output in a .out file:
+Below is an example script that runs python code that simply says hello world and saves the output in a .out file:

 ```bash
 #!/bin/bash